coopergau/eth-options-trading-platform/README.md

 - add all events
 - make sure order of stuff is checks effects (Including events I think) and interactions
 - add non reentrants
+- Contract has nothing built in if chainlink goes down or returns negative prices, it just reverts so redeeming options would not be possible